'You're a bunch of dopes and babies': Inside US President Donald Trump's stunning tirade against generals

 Trump once again gathered his generals and top diplomats in December 2017 for a meeting as part of the administration's ongoing strategy talks about troop deployments in Afghanistan in the Situation Room, a secure meeting room on the ground floor of the West Wing.
 Trump didn't like the Situation Room as much as the Pentagon's Tank, because he didn't think it had enough gravitas.
 It just wasn't impressive.

-But there Trump was, struggling to come up with a new Afghanistan policy and frustrated that so many U.S. forces were deployed in so many places around the world.
+But there Trump was, struggling to come up with a new Afghanistan policy and frustrated that so many US. forces were deployed in so many places around the world.
 The conversation began to tilt in the same direction as it had in the Tank back in July.

 "All these countries need to start paying us for the troops we are sending to their countries.
 We need to be making a profit," Trump said.
 "We could turn a profit on this."